vrtmrz/obsidian-livesync/docs/settings.md

 ### 5. Rebuilding Operations (Remote Only)

-#### Perform compaction
+#### Perform cleanup

-Compaction discards all of Eden in the non-latest revisions, reducing the storage usage.
-However, this operation requires the same free space on the remote as the current database.
+Reduces storage space by discarding all non-latest revisions.
+This requires the same amount of free space on the remote server and the local client.

 #### Overwrite remote